- PR #482 · auth callback£186Jane · mid2h 14m

 One product, six jobs done well.
 Each one replaces a tool you're already paying for — and connects them so the data finally adds up.

-Clock-in, clock-out, breaks, and leave, captured in the same place engineers already work.
+Clock-in, clock-out, breaks, and leave, captured on the work items engineers already use.
 No separate timesheet ritual.
-A daily auto-reminder nudges anyone who hasn't clocked in yet so the data stays complete.
+A daily auto-reminder nudges anyone who hasn't clocked in yet so the cost data stays complete.

 GitHub-native, two-way